Miami Police Department: Controversial detention of African American COVID-19 doctor

 In April 2020, a Miami Police Sergeant generated controversy by handcuffing and detaining African American doctor Armen Henderson, who was assigned to treat homeless people for COVID-19, outside his home after receiving complaints that people were dumping trash in the area where he was working.
 Allegations soon surfaced that the matter in which Henderson was handcuffed and detained was in fact a case of racial profiling.
 The Miami Police Department eventually agreed to launch an internal investigation into the circumstances surrounding the handcuffing and detention of Henderson.

 Organizational structure

 MPD follows a paramilitary organizational structure and is headed by the Chief of Police.
 The Deputy Chief of Police reports directly to the Chief and oversees the three major operational divisions of the agency, each of which is led by an Assistant Chief: Field Operations Division, Criminal Investigations Division, and Administration Division.
 The Internal Affairs Section, Professional Compliance Section, and Public Information Office report directly to the Chief of Police.

 MPD is composed of more than 70 organizational elements, including a full-time SWAT team, Bomb Squad, Mounted Patrol, Marine Patrol, Aviation Unit, Gang Unit, Police Athletic League Detail, Crime Gun Intelligence Center, and a Real Time Crime Center.
 With 1371 full-time sworn positions and more than 400 civilian positions.

 Districts

-Miami is divided into three policing districts, which are in turn divided into thirteen neighborhoods:
+Miami is divided into four policing districts, which are in turn divided into thirteen neighborhoods: